khotta/color_echo/README.md

 ### module functions
 #### CE.ch_fg :symbol
 Change the foreground color to the your specified color.
-Alias is, fg
+* Alias -> fg (available in v0.2.0 on and after)
-This method alias is available in version 0.2.0 on and after.
+* Parameter -> Symbol
-return self.
+* Return -> self

 * symbol list:
     * black